 escaping

-In regular expressions, escaping refers to canceling the special function of certain characters.
-It is typically necessary when searching for punctuation.
+In regular expressions, escaping refers to canceling the special function of certain characters, typically when searching for punctuation.

 For example, a dot (or full stop) ‘.’ in a regular expression is used to find any character.
 To find the actual dot or full stop, the dot has to be escaped to cancel its special function.
 A backslash is used to escape a dot.